🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Bias 2: Availability Heuristic

-Our likelihood assessments rely heavily on how readily instances surface in memory.
-When an occurrence receives intense media attention recently, we tend to inflate its true probability.
-Markets pricing assassination events, for instance, consistently trade above fair value because the scenario feels plausible despite genuinely remote odds.
+Probability judgements often reflect how readily instances surface in memory.
+When dramatic media coverage of an occurrence dominates recent headlines, participants tend to inflate its likelihood.
+Markets pricing assassination scenarios, for instance, remain persistently elevated because the idea feels immediate, despite genuinely minimal odds.

 Bias 3: Narrative Fallacy